Search

 katleho Seisa/Getty Images

 Is life getting in the way of your savings goals?
 It can be hard to tuck money away when you have bills to pay and essentials to buy.
 By the time you've taken care of your monthly needs (and maybe a few wants), your bank account might be just about empty.
-Then you're stuck waiting until your next paycheck before you can try to set aside some money for the future.

-What is a 'pay yourself first' budget?
+What is the 'pay yourself first' budget?

-What are examples of paying yourself first?
+What are examples of paying yourself?

 How do you pay yourself first?